martinring/thesis/src/3-Self-Verification.md

 All properties which cannot be automatically checked during design time are then collected.
 Some of these properties might be provable with interactive theorem provers.
 The effort has to be weighted up with the win here.
-Those properties which cannot be economically be proven are then prepared for self-verification using our approach.
+Those properties which cannot economically be proven are then prepared for self-verification using our approach.

 In the deployed system, a verification controller is constantly watching